JayaraniArunachalam/Day_1_SQL_Creating-DB-Tables-and-fetch-UNIQUE-values/README.md

 - **DISTINCT** helps fetch unique values from a column.
 - Avoid SELECT * in production queries for better performance.

-Thank you [Indian Data Club](https://www.linkedin.com/company/indian-data-club/posts/?feedView=all) for starting this challenge and
+Thank you [Indian Data Club](https://www.linkedin.com/company/indian-data-club/posts/?feedView=all) for starting this challenge and [DPDzero](https://www.linkedin.com/company/dpdzero/) the title sponsor of this challenge

+Connect with me on [LinkedIn](https://www.linkedin.com/in/jayarani-arunachalam-23jun1990/)